serenity-is/docs/api/dotnet/Serenity.Net.Data/Serenity.Data.Mapping/TextualFieldAttribute.md

 # TextualFieldAttribute class
 **namespace:** *[Serenity.Data.Mapping](../README.md#serenity.data.mapping-namespace)*   **assembly**: *[Serenity.Net.Data](../README.md)*

 Determines textual field for this field.
-This is placed on FK's and specifies which field in joined table (view fields in this row that originates from foreign table) should be used for display / filtering.
+This is placed on foreign keys and specifies which field in joined table (view fields in this row that originates from foreign table) should be used for display / filtering.

 ```csharp
 [AttributeUsage(AttributeTargets.All)]